tdhd/kaggle-linux-git/README.md

 ### Processing the raw revision log

 To make this revision log useable for kaggle purposes we need to apply some postprocessing.
-We will do that with the help of a few python functions.
+We will do that with the help of this [processing script](process.py) or an interactive session with this [notebook](notebooks/revlog conversion.ipynb).

-We also want to:
+In that transformation to CSV we want to:

 * transform each file changed per commit into one line in the final CSV file
-* transform the information from
+* transform the information from author name and email into an author ID.

-You can use the provided [notebook](notebooks/revlog conversion.ipynb) for an interactive processing of this data or just run the [processing script](process.py) script to convert the raw revlog to CSV format.
+The final CSV file will then contain the following columns:

+* author_timestamp: UNIX timestamp of when the commit happened
+* commit_hash: SHA-1 hash of the commit
+* commit_utc_offset_hours: Extraced UTC offset in hours from commit time
+* filename: The filename that was changed in the commit
+* n_additions: Added lines
+* n_deletions: Deleted lines
+* subject: Subject of commit
+* author_id: Anonymized author ID.

 ## Notice